 The Plaintiff will present their case first.
 The defense will then present their side of the story and the Plaintiff will then be able to present “rebuttal” evidence.
 This rebuttal may only deal with facts raised by the defense; the Plaintiff may not bring up new facts during rebuttal.
 At the close of evidence each lawyer will give a closing argument.
 The Jury will then deliberate and issue a verdict.
 If the Jury rules in favor of the Plaintiff then they will also rule on the amount of compensation and damages the Plaintiff is to receive.

 The rules of procedure are strict when it comes to selecting a jury and presenting evidence.
 If proper Court procedures are not followed then a discrimination victim may find themselves not being able to present evidence which is critical to their case.
 Our Santa Ana disability discrimination attorneys are experienced in taking such cases to trial.
 Contact our office today to schedule an initial consultation.
-We also service the Orange County areas of Aliso Viejo, Anaheim, Buena Park, Costa Mesa, Dana Point, Fountain Valley, Fullerton, Garden Grove, Huntington Beach, Irvine, La Habra, Ladera Ranch, Laguna Beach, Laguna Hills, Laguna Niguel, Lake Forest, Mission Viejo, Newport Beach, Orange, Placentia, Rancho Santa Margarita, San Clemente, San Juan Capistrano, Tustin, Westminster, and Yorba Linda.
+We also service the Orange County areas of Aliso Viejo, Anaheim, Buena Park, Costa Mesa, Dana Point, Fountain Valley, Fullerton, Garden Grove, Huntington Beach, Irvine, La Habra, Ladera Ranch, Laguna Beach, Lake Forest, Laguna Niguel, Lake Forest, Mission Viejo, Newport Beach, Orange, Placentia, Rancho Santa Margarita, San Clemente, San Juan Capistrano, Tustin, Westminster, and Yorba Linda.